kescardoso/yinnsound/README.md

 ### 1. Existing Features

-- **Feature 1 - Responsive and Fixed Top Navbar:** allows user to go over the entire content and find precisely whet they need with automatic scroll/jump on page.
+- **Feature 1 - Responsive and Fixed Top Navbar:** allows user to go over the entire content and find precisely what they need with automatic scroll/jump on page.

 - **Feature 2 - Inquire/Contact Button with Modal:** allows user to send an inquire or contact the staff/mentors with a responsive pop-up contact form (modal).

-- **Feature 3 - Enroll Button:** allows user to register by sending secured online payment via PayPal (PayPal integration to be installed).
+- **Feature 3 - Enroll Button:** allows user to register by sending secured online payment via PayPal, either via the button at the footer of the modal, or via the PayPal icon in the center of the modal (which is a FontAwesome icon used as a button).

 - **Feature 3 - Newsletter Button:** allows user to sign up to our mailing list via mail chimp with a popup form (modal has integration with Mailchimp).

 ### 2. Features Left to Implement

-- **PayPal payment method:** to install a modal (when clicking on the Enroll Now button) with 4 PayPal buttons integrated inside the modal (buttons according to the 4 package price options) that link directly to PayPal checkout for secure card processing.

 - **Contact form function:** to install contact form functionality so users can actually get in touch with mentors via de modal contact form.

-- **Smooth nav link scrolling with jquery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current jump).
+- **Smooth nav link scrolling with jQuery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current jump).

 - **Terms and Conditions page:** finish writing, creating and linking a legal terms and conditions page explaining terms for monetary transactions and privacy.

+- **Hide Youtube title overlay:** Youtube embedded videos automatically display a photo and video title on top of the video, I want to be able to hide it.